nerdyrodent/YourChoice/README.md

 After one or two small updates, this then became a Dyadic Dialogue Framework.

 Built off the _Polymorphic Interaction Monad_ (PIM) Categorical Foundation, it now features various gates, consent, and other fun choices like that.
 Some updates later, I added the _Polymorphic Interaction Scaffold_ (PIS), which is a bit more operational than PIM.

-**TL;DR**?
-Just copy and paste the [Dyadic Framework](DyadicFramework-v2.7.53-Base.txt) into your LLM of choice, or use as a System Prompt / Memory in applications like OpenWebUI, text-generation-webui, etc.

 It is a LARGE document and so works best with LLMs which have a LARGE (>65k) context window.
 Awesome options include Gemma4, Nemotron-cascade, etc. 8B models (and things with less than 64K context) may struggle a little (read: lots).
 14B would be the suggested minimum in 2025.
 Gemma 3 27B is also OK.
 Larger models (Grok, Gemini, Kimi, Qwen-3.6, Claude, DeepSeek, etc) tend to be better.